yungsauceboy/nxmatrix/README.md

 # nxmatrix

-nxmatrix is a fork of cmatrix modified to run on the Nintendo Switch.
+nxmatrix is a reimplementation of cmatrix for the nintendo switch